jim-easterbrook/Photini/src/doc/other/installation.rst

 Optional dependencies
 ---------------------

-Some of Photini's features are optional - if you don't install these libraries Photini will work but the relevant feature will not be available.
+Some of Photini's features are optional - if you don't install these packages Photini will work but the relevant feature will not be available.
-As before, you should use your system's package manager to install these if possible, otherwise use pip_.
+Linux users should use the system's package manager to install these if possible, otherwise use pip_.
-The system package manager names will probably have ``python-`` or ``python3-`` prefixes.
+The package manager names will probably have ``python-`` or ``python3-`` prefixes.

 ============================  =================
 Feature                       Dependencies
 ============================  =================
-Spell check                   pyenchant_ 1.6+ or Gspell_ (e.g. ``typelib-1_0-Gspell-1_0``, ``gir1.2-gspell-1``)
+Spell check[1]                pyenchant_ 1.6+ or Gspell_ (e.g. ``typelib-1_0-Gspell-1_0``, ``gir1.2-gspell-1``)
 Flickr upload                 `requests-oauthlib`_ 1.0+, `requests-toolbelt`_ 0.9+, keyring_ 7.0+
 Google Photos upload          `requests-oauthlib`_ 1.0+, keyring_ 7.0+
-Thumbnail creation[1]         FFmpeg_, Pillow_ 2.0+
+Thumbnail creation[2]         FFmpeg_, Pillow_ 2.0+
-Import photos from camera[2]  `python3-gphoto2`_ 0.10+
+Import photos from camera[3]  `python3-gphoto2`_ 0.10+
 Import GPS logger file        gpxpy_ 1.3.5+
 ============================  =================

+[1] If you are using python-exiv2 for metadata access then pyenchant is the preferred spelling package.
+Using Gspell requires PyGObject or pgi to be installed as well, as described above.

-[1] Photini can create thumbnail images using PyQt, but better quality ones can be made by installing Pillow.
+[2] Photini can create thumbnail images using PyQt, but better quality ones can be made by installing Pillow.
 FFmpeg is needed to generate thumbnails for video files, but it can also make them for some still image formats.

-[2]Photini can import pictures from any directory on your computer (e.g. a memory card) but on Linux and MacOS systems it can also import directly from a camera if python-gphoto2 is installed.
+[3]Photini can import pictures from any directory on your computer (e.g. a memory card) but on Linux and MacOS systems it can also import directly from a camera if python-gphoto2 is installed.
 Installation of python-gphoto2 will require the "development headers" versions of Python and libgphoto2.
 You should be able to install these with your system package manager.